psforever/PSFPortal/README.md

 * WorldServer mangement

 ## Developing
-This requires a relatively modern version of Node that supports async/await and ES6 (v13.x+).
+**This requires a [relatively modern version](https://nodejs.org/en/download/current/) of Node that supports async/await and ES6 (v13.x+).
 Tested using v13.3.0.
-You may still get `(node:61412) ExperimentalWarning: The ESM module loader is experimental.`.
+Do not use LTS builds.** You may still get `(node:61412) ExperimentalWarning: The ESM module loader is experimental.`.
 Ignore this as ESM is essentially stable in recent versions.

 First download and install the Node dependencies:
 ```